Ethnessa/Ethnessa/README.md

 ### Other notes
 - Most commands have been ripped out but we are slowly working on reimplementing most useful and essential commands.

-## Why?
-We are a group of developers that are working on creating a new Terraria server network, and we will be using this fork of TShock.